Tail-BackShape/Tail-BackShape/README.md

 ## What I'm doing
 - Human Powered Airplane(HPA)
 - - Avionics Dev.
+- - Design Assist.
-- - Empennage making
+- - Control sys.
+Dev.
-- Autopilot for radio-controlled Airplane
+- R.C.
+Airplane
 - - Avionics Dev.
+- - Autopilot Dev.
-- - I cant design the plane itself...
+- - Aircraft Design
 - Text To Speech and Speech To Speech
 - - I'll do it by reinventing the wheel.
 - Cansat